IlyaPonomarenko/RecipeApp/README.md

 # TasteIt app

-This projet was created as a part of REACT22s programme at Business College of Helsinki
+This projet was created as a part of REACT22s programme at Business College of Helsinki.

 ## What is it about?

 This app is a collection of recipies from all over the world.
-You can your favorite recipe too!
+You can add your favorite recipe too!

 ## How to run